KrauseFx/krausefx.com/_posts/2018-02-15-trusting-sdks.md

 ![](/assets/posts/trusting-sdks/image_8.png)

 Turns out, the HTTPS based website links to an unencrypted HTTP file, and web browsers don’t warn users in those cases ([some browsers already show a warning if JS/CSS files are downloaded via HTTP](https://developers.google.com/web/fundamentals/security/prevent-mixed-content/what-is-mixed-content)).
 It’s almost impossible for the user to detect that something is going on here, except if they were to actually manually compare the hashes provided.
-As part of this project, I filed a security report for both Google Chrome ([794830](https://bugs.chromium.org/p/chromium/issues/detail?id=794830)) and Safari ([rdar://36039748](https://openradar.appspot.com/radar?id=5000976083714048)) to warn the user of unencrypted file downloads on HTTPS sites.
+As part of this project, I filed a security report for both Google Chrome ([794830](https://bugs.chromium.org/p/chromium/issues/detail?id=794830)) and Safari ([rdar://36039748](https://openradar.appspot.com/radar?id=5000976083714048)) to warn the user of unencrypted file downloads on HTTPS sites. ([This has been resolved by Google Chrome](https://blog.chromium.org/2020/02/protecting-users-from-insecure.html))

 ### [AWS SDK](https://aws.amazon.com/mobile/sdk/)